Same-sex marriage in Chile: Public opinion

-A 2016 International Civic and Citizenship Education Study poll, published in April 2018, found that 79% of Chilean eighth graders (13–14-year-olds) supported same-sex marriage.
-The study also included four other Latin American countries, of which Chile had the highest level of support: Mexico was at 78%, Colombia at 63%, Peru at 48%, and the Dominican Republic at 38%.
+A 2016 International Civic and Citizenship Education Study (Estudio Internacional de Educación Cívica y Ciudadana) poll, published in April 2018, found that 79% of Chilean eighth graders (13–14-year-olds) supported same-sex marriage.
+The study showed that Chile had the highest support among the five Latin American polled; support in Mexico was at 78%, Colombia at 63%, Peru at 48%, and the Dominican Republic at 38%.
 Chile's support was a 21% increase from 2009.

 The 2017 AmericasBarometer showed that 59% of Chileans supported same-sex marriage.
-A poll conducted for Radio Cooperativa – Imaginaccion between 24 and 27 August 2017 found that 62.2% of Chileans supported same-sex marriage, while 34.8% were against.
-In the same poll, 47% supported adoption by same-sex couples, while 51.2% were opposed.
-A poll carried out by Cadem Plaza Pública in April 2018 put support for same-sex marriage at 64% and opposition at 34%, while 2% were unsure or had refused to answer.
+A Radio Cooperative poll conducted between 24 and 27 August 2017 found that 62% of Chileans supported same-sex marriage, while 35% were against.
+In the same poll, 47% supported adoption by same-sex couples, while 51% were opposed.
+A Cadem poll carried out in April 2018 placed support for same-sex marriage at 64% and opposition at 34%, while 2% were unsure or had refused to answer.
 Support and opposition to adoption rights both stood at 49%.
 In 2019, the organization showed that support for same-sex marriage had increased to 66%, with 54% also in favor of permitting same-sex couples to adopt.
 In 2022, support for same-sex marriage reached 82% and support for adoption rights reached 70%.